 Your credit score is the numerical representation of your credit history.
-It’s a three-digit number that expresses how consistent you are when you pay back debts.
+It’s a three-digit number that expresses how consistent you are when you borrow money and pay back debts.

 Your credit score comes from the information on your credit report.
 Credit reports are detailed summaries of your borrowing history.
 They show previous and current credit accounts and your payment history.
 When you apply for a loan, your lender uses your credit report and score to determine whether to lend you money.